drupalsocialinitiative/social_auth_vk/README.txt

 -------------------

  * Composer Manager (https://www.drupal.org/project/composer_manager):
-   This module will help to install the League PHP library and Vkontkate base library for the league, which are the libraries required to make user authentication.
+   This module will help to install the League PHP library and Vkontakte base library for the league, which are the libraries required to make user authentication.

 INSTALLATION
 ------------

- * Download Vkontkate Base Library for TheLeague OAuth2 PHP library (https://github.com/thephpleague/oauth2-vkontkate).
+ * Download Vkontakte Base Library for TheLeague OAuth2 PHP library (https://github.com/thephpleague/oauth2-vkontakte).
 We recommend to use Composer Manager module to install the library.

  * Install the dependencies: Social API and Social Auth.